- Car Rentals

 Hill Station | Nature

-Surrounded by hillocks raised above 3000 feet from sea level, Ilaveezha Poonchira is an ideal place for trekking.
-This is one of the best places to watch Sunrise and Sunset.
-The wonderful views of Malankara Dam can be viewed from this place.
-Malankara Dam (7 Kms), Thommankuthu Waterfalls (30 Kms) & Vagamon (35 Kms) are near by places of interest.
+Surrounded by hillocks raised above 3000 feet from sea level, Ilaveezha Poonchira is an ideal place for trekking in Kerala.
+This is also one of the best places in Kerala to witness both the sunrise .....

 Distance (From Kottayam): 48 Kms